Skin Cancer and Melanoma

 Skin cancer is the most common cancer diagnosed in Australia and New Zealand.
 Skin cancer occurs when skin cells change into abnormal cells and grow at an uncontrolled rate.
 There are two main types of skin cancer: melanoma and non-melanoma skin cancer.
 The number of melanoma and non-melanoma skin cancer cases is increasing worldwide.

 Melanoma skin cancer arises from pigment-producing cells (melanocytes).
 Even though melanoma is associated with sun exposure, it can occur anywhere on the skin including non-sun exposed areas.
 Rarely it can occur on the skin lining the nose, mouth and genitals.
-When melanoma cancer cells grow a lesion on the skin appears and it is usually (but not always) brown or black in colour.
+When melanoma cancer cells grow a lesion on the skin appears and it is often (but not always) brown or black in colour.

 Melanoma can become locally destructive and invade nearby structures.
 Common sites that melanoma can spread to include nearby lymph nodes (glands) or distantly to bone, lung, liver and brain.
 When melanoma spreads throughout the body it is referred to as metastatic or secondary disease.